Areas you should focus on to prepare for the new year

 School culture and community We mentioned school culture in relation to leadership, but it is important to look at it separately.
 Culture will impact how everyone at your school feels about being there.
 From teachers, to support staff and students.
 Parents too.
 If your culture isn’t positive, you’ll certainly know about it.
 If this is the case, jump on it now because no one wants another year of negativity.

-When you take the time to reflect, you put yourself in the best position to start 2020 positively.
+When you take the time to reflect on 2019, you put yourself in the best position to start 2020 positively.
 So lock it in now!
 Pop a few hours in your calendar and prioritise it — you won’t regret it.

 We’re here to help